jmschles/transit/README.md

 San Francisco Bay Area mass transit app providing real-time departure data.
-Focus is on a Rails API and Backbone.js front end; the project is currently very light on presentation and interactivity.
+Focus is on a Rails API and Backbone.js front end structure; the project is currently very light on presentation and interactivity.

 Geolocation is not yet implemented, but is on the todo list.